How this was done

 How the data was collected

-The PA’s public search interface was scraped and the results stored in a structured SQLite database.
-The result: approximately 291,000 casesspanning three decades — one of the most complete records of planning activity on any small island nation.
+The PA's public search interface was scraped and the results stored in a structured SQLite database.
+The result: 292,853 cases spanning three decades.

 Each record contains the fields the PA publishes: